TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-The file `network-simulation.yml` immediately draws attention. `YAML` files are commonly used for configuration, but in many cases they’re also part of automated scheduled tasks—for example, as input to `crontabs` or simulation jobs.
+The file `network-simulation.yml` immediately draws attention. `YAML` files are commonly used for configuration, but in many cases they’re also part of automated scheduled tasks for example, as input to `crontabs` or simulation jobs.

 To check it, we run `pspy64`: